rishaviitd/SoundWave/README.md

 # !viewqueue will give the songs queued up
 # !play youtube url to play a youtube video
 # THE TOKEN IS RESET BY ME "ITS GIVEN IN THE GOOGLE FORM DESCRIPTION REPLACE THE BOT TOKEN IN THE CODE WITH THE TOKEN IN THE GOOGLE FORM"
 # THE USER WITH ASSIGNED ROLE OF A DJ CAN ONLY PLAY THE SONGS.
+ASSIGN YOUSELF A ROLE OF "DJ"
 # join this discord channel https://discord.com/channels/1036989460652499024/1036989460652499027
 # download FFmpeg file and add it to the path of the enviorment variable https://ffmpeg.org/download.html